certara/pyDarwin/docs/Example2.rst

 ~~~~~~~~~~~~~~~~

-The user should provide an appropriate path for :ref:`"nmfePath"<nmfePath>`.
+The user should provide an appropriate path for :ref:`"nmfe_path"<nmfe_path_options_desc>`.
 NONMEM version 7.4 and 7.5 are supported.

-Note that to run in the enviroment used for this example, the directories are set to:
+Note that to run in the enviroment used for this example, the directorises are set to:

 ::